SujithKumar-Codes/AlertVision---Abandoned-Object-Detection-System/README.md

 # 🎥 AlertVision - Abandoned Object Detection System

 This project is a real-time video surveillance system that detects abandoned objects such as luggage or bags.
-It uses **YOLOv8** for object detection and **ResNet50** for person re-identification to intelligently track when an object is left unattended and whether the same person returns to claim it.
+It uses YOLOv8 for object detection and OSNet (via TorchReID) for person re-identification to intelligently track when an object is left unattended and whether the same person returns to claim it.
 The system is useful for improving safety and automation in high-security areas like airports, stations, and malls.

 The logic includes distance calculation, re-identification, and timer mechanisms to make decisions dynamically.